 Episode 10 of Clone High focuses around the death of Ponce De Leon, a character who never appears in any other episode.
 In spite of this, the episode is filled with constant reminders that everyone looks up to Ponce and that he and JFK are inseparable best friends.

 And then they are both topped by "A Glitch is a Glitch", which is a massive Mind Screw even by the show's rather surreal standards.
+This is because the episode was made by guest animator David OReilly.

 "Puhoy".
 Finn climbs into Jake's pillow fort, and it's a portal to a whole new world.
 Then he gets married.
 He ages to 40 years old in one day, and dies.
 It turns out it was All Just a Dream.